luofan18/car-segmentation/readme.md

 The data_utils contains all codes to prepare data and perform data augmentation.

-The keras_util implement custom metric and loss. (dice coefficient and boundary penalized loss)
+The keras_custom implement custom metric and loss. (dice coefficient and boundary penalized loss)